-Seabirds

-nd Managament

-(Source: Conservation and Management Measure 2007-04: Conservation and Management Measure to Mitigate the Impact of Fishing For Highly Migratory Fish Stocks on Seabirds)

-Implement the NPOA-Seabirds and report to WCPFC on its Y

-I

-implementation Υ

-Use at least 2 mitigation measures in the Convention Area south of 30°S Y

-and north of 23°N (in relation to vessels >24m) Masta saussal

-Mitigation measures in place: Meets agreed

-A Total Process specifications

-1. Tori lines Υ

-2a.
-Night setting OR Υ

-2b.
-Line weighting Υ

-In all other areas, encouraged to use at least one mitigation measure N/A

-Report to WCPFC on implementation of the measure and all available Υ

-information on interactions with seabirds.
+Seabirds (Source: Conservation and Management Measure 2007-04: Conservation a Measure to Mitigate the Impact of Fishing For Highly Migratory Fish Stocks on Seabirds) Implement the NPOA-Seabirds and report to WCPFC on its Υ implementation Use at least 2 mitigation measures in the Convention Area south of 30°S Υ and north of 23°N (in relation to vessels >24m) Mitigation measures in place: Meets agreed specifications 1.
+Tori lines Ý 2a.
+Night setting OR Υ 2b.
+Line weighting Y In all other areas, encouraged to use at least one mitigation measure N/A Report to WCPFC on implementation of the measure and all available Y information on interactions with seabirds. ' Means by which measure is monitored: Observer coverage. with applied Other: A variety of voluntary practices are employed in the fishery to assist when the property of the propert bycatch mitigation, including the use of dyed bait and offal management stra charter fleet of large tuna longline vessels sets a voluntary limit on total incid dental mortality of "at risk" seabirds as part of their code of practice.
+Turtles (Source: Conservation and Management Measure 2008-03: Conservation a nd Management of Sea Turtles) Implement, as appropriate, the FAO Guidelines and report on progress to Υ the WCPFC.
+Collect and provide to the Scientific Committee data on interactions with Υ marine turtles Require all incidents involving marine turtles during fishing operations to Υ be recorded in logbooks and reported to the appropriate authorities of the CCM, and report on this to WCPFC Ensure fishers are aware of and use approved mitigation and handling Υ techniques Longline vessels Ensure that the operators of all longline vessels carry line cutters and de- Υ hookers and carry and use, where appropriate, dip-nets For longline vessels that fish for swordfish in a shallow-set manner, apply N/A an approved mitigation method.
+New Zealand fisheries were determined to have a minimal interaction with sea turtles (see para 7b of the measure) Sharks (Source: Conservation and Management Measure 2009-04: Conservation a nd Management of Sharks) Implement the IPOA-Sharks and report to WCPFC on its implementation Υ Require vessel operators to land sharks with fins attached.
+Y Applies to New Zealand vessels on fishing on the high seas.
+For vessels ' fishing within New Zealand waters, catch limits apply (as per para.
+11 of CMM 2009-04) Means by which measure applied (e.g. fins must be attached to trunk upon landing; weight ratio of fins to trunks etc): iauo oi iiio to tiuliko etoj.

+Fins must be attached to trunk upon landing

+Annually report catch and effort data for key shark species Υ

+Encourage the release of live sharks Υ

 Means by which measure is monitored:

-Observer coverage.

-Other: A variety of voluntary practices are employed in the fishery to assist with seabird

-bycatch mitigation, including the use of dyed bait and offal management strategies.
-The

-charter fleet of large tuna longline vessels sets a voluntary limit on total incidental mortality of

-"at risk" seabirds as part of their code of practice.

-Turtles

-(Source: Conservation and Management Measure 2008-03: Conservation and Management

-of Sea Turtles)

-Implement, as appropriate, the FAO Guidelines and report on progress to Υ

-the WCPFC.

-Collect and provide to the Scientific Committee data on interactions with Υ

-marine turtles

-Require all incidents involving marine turtles during fishing operations to Υ

-be recorded in logbooks and reported to the appropriate authorities of the

-CCM, and report on this to WCPFC

-Ensure fishers are aware of and use approved mitigation and handling Υ

-techniques

-Longline vessels

-Ensure that the operators of all longline vessels carry line cutters and de- Υ

-hookers and carry and use, where appropriate, dip-nets

-For longline vessels that fish for swordfish in a shallow-set manner, apply N/A

-an approved mitigation method.

-New Zealand fisheries were determined to have a minimal interaction with

-sea turtles (see para 7b of the measure)

-Sharks

-(Source: Conservation and Management Measure 2009-04: Conservation and Management of Sharks) Implement the IPOA-Sharks and report to WCPFC on its implementation Υ Require vessel operators to land sharks with fins attached. Υ Applies to New Zealand vessels on fishing on the high seas.
-For vessels fishing within New Zealand waters, catch limits apply (as per para.
-11 of CMM 2009-04) Means by which measure applied (e.g. fins must be attached to trunk upon landing; weight ratio of fins to trunks etc): Fins must be attached to trunk upon landing Annually report catch and effort data for key shark species Υ Encourage the release of live sharks Υ Means by which measure is monitored: Observer coverage and fisher reporting.
-For catch limits, extensive monitoring as part of Quota Management System.
+Observer coverage and fisher reporting.
+For catch limits, extensive monitoring as part of

+Quota Management System.